Distracted Driving Accidents in NC

 N.C.
 Gen. Stat.
 20-137.3

-Here is the critical distinction: NC does not ban handheld phone calls for adult drivers.
-Unlike many states that require hands-free devices, adults in NC can legally hold a phone to their ear while driving.
+NC does not ban handheld phone calls for adult drivers.
+Unlike most neighboring states, adults in NC can legally hold a phone to their ear while driving.

-• However, if the phone call distracted the driver and contributed to the accident, it can still be evidence of negligence in a civil claim -- it just requires more proof than a statutory violation would
+The practical impact: a driver talking on a handheld phone or programming GPS is not automatically negligent under NC traffic law.
+However, if those activities distracted the driver and contributed to the accident, they are still relevant evidence of negligence in a civil claim -- they just require more proof than a statutory violation would provide.

 Distraction-related accidents often involve speeding as a compounding factor, because an inattentive driver is less likely to adjust their speed for conditions.